 It is where the effectiveness of the material management function and the information management systems are tested; it is where the competence of supervisors, planners and craftsmen are demonstrated, and where the success and cost-effectiveness of a maintenance management system are determined.
 This is where it all comes together – where the rubber hits the road!

-An effective work planning and control (WPC) process or system identifies and validates all the maintenance work to be done (both tactical and non-tactical), matches it with the required resources through proper planning, schedules when it will be done, allocates the tasks to competent individuals and ensures that it is done correctly and timeously.
+An effective work planning and control (WPC) processor system identifies and validates all the maintenance work to be done (both tactical and non-tactical), match it with the required resources through proper planning, schedules when it will be done, allocates the tasks to competent individuals and ensures that it is done correctly and timeously.
 Finally, the work details and costs are captured for reporting and analysis purposes.

 When should you seek help with work planning and control?